oracle-samples/oltrain/content/posts/ocne/post-24/index.md

 ---
 title: "Use Taints and Tolerations"
-date: 2024-03-07
+date: 2024-10-2
 draft: false
-summary: "This tutorial shows how to use Taints and Tolerations with Oracle Cloud Native Environment."
+summary: "Learn to use taints and tolerations with Oracle Cloud Native Environment."
-tags: ["ocne", "lab", "tutorial", "ocne-k8s"]
+tags: ["ocne", "ocne2", "lab", "tutorial", "ocne-k8s"]
 showDate: true
 ---